Croydon: Early history

 The church had been established in the middle Saxon period, and was probably a minster church, a base for a group of clergy living a communal life.
 A charter issued by King Coenwulf of Mercia refers to a council that had taken place close to the monasterium (meaning minster) of Croydon.
 An Anglo-Saxon will made in about 960 is witnessed by Elfsies, priest of Croydon; and the church is also mentioned in Domesday Book.
 The will of John de Croydon, fishmonger, dated 6 December 1347, includes a bequest to "the church of S John de Croydon", the earliest clear record of its dedication.
 The church still bears the arms of Archbishop Courtenay and Archbishop Chichele, believed to have been its benefactors.

+In 1264, the only battle reputed to have been fought in Croydon is said to have occurred.
+Following the defeat of Henry III at the Battle of Lewes, a London contingent was reportedly intercepted at Norbury by Royalist troops from Tonbridge and killed.
+One account suggests that the king’s forces lay in ambush in Norwood Forest and that the clash took place near Hermitage Bridge, close to an enclosure long known as Battle Close.
+However, this interpretation is based on later tradition rather than contemporary documentary evidence.